elaguila626/Data-Analytics-Intro-to-SQL-using-Healthcare-Data-Curtis-Norman-/Real World Practice Using Healthcare Data/README.md

 <br>WHERE transactiontype = 'Adjustment' AND  adjustmentreason = 'Credentialing'
 <br>GROUP BY locationname;

 -- What does this mean?
-Based on the data there are a total of 30 physicians at 'Anglestone Community Hospital' that are not credentialed and allowing a total of $2106.79 to be written off.
+Based on the data there are a total of 30 physicians at 'Anglestone Community Hospital' who are not credentialed and allowing a total of $2106.79 to be written off.

+### What is the average patientage by gender for patients seen at Big Heart Community Hospital with a Diagnosis that included Type 2 Diabetes?
+And how many patients are included in that average?

+SELECT patientgender, COUNT(DISTINCT(dimpatient.patientnumber)) AS totalpatients,
+<br> AVG(patientage) AS avgpatientage
+<br>FROM facttable
+<br>INNER JOIN dimlocation
+<b>ON dimlocation.dimlocationpk = facttable.dimlocationpk
+<br>INNER JOIN dimpatient
+<br>ON dimpatient.dimpatientpk = facttable.dimpatientpk
+<br>INNER JOIN dimdiagnosiscode
+<br>ON dimdiagnosiscode.dimdiagnosiscodepk = facttable.dimdiagnosiscodepk
+<br>WHERE diagnosiscodedescription ILIKE '%type 2%' AND
+<br>locationname ILIKE '%Big Heart Community Hospital%'
+<br>GROUP BY patientgender;